|

 Let's get one concept clear from the start -

-Marla is the brains of the travel operation.
+Marla is the brains of our travel operation.

 Now it is true I help a little bit.
 For example, I carry the